Where To Apply Tretinoin – Ask a Dermatologist

 Cheeks

-Tretinoin is completely safe to apply on your cheeks and helps smooth skin texture.
-It’s also effective if your skin goals include tackling uneven skin tone, like sun spots, hyperpigmentation and melasma.
+Tretinoin is completely safe to apply on your cheeks as it helps smooth skin texture and pigmentations like sun spots and melasma.

 (Careful Around The) Eyes

 How close can you apply tretinoin to your eyes?
-That’s a popular question, particularly if your skin goals are to reduce visible signs of ageing like fine lines, crow’s feet and coarse wrinkles.
-The good news is that you can take advantage of tretinoin’s treatment of skin ageing around your eyes.
-As long as you’re careful.
+That’s a popular question, particularly if your skin goals are to reduce visible signs of ageing around the eyes like fine lines, crow’s feet and coarse wrinkles.

 Imagine the width of your fingernail – that’s roughly 1 cm across for most people.
 Our dermatology experts suggest leaving a space about the width of your fingernail between the area where you’ve applied the tretinoin and your lower eyelid.
 This gap helps prevent irritation to the delicate skin around your eyes.
 So, when you’re gently rubbing in the treatment, keep that fingernail-width buffer in mind, and you’ll be good to go.